alecdavidson/CivGen/README.md

-# 5e Civilization Generator V1.0
+# 5e Civilization Generator V0.1
 Generate details for a fictional civilizations using the Kingdom and Civilization name as a random seed.
 This is a fun project and is NOT affiliated with Wizards of the Coast.

 ## To Do:
-* Add ability to save generated Civilizations in the GUI
+* Improve README
+* Add Mac OSX and Linux compatibility

 ### To Run:
+- Executable: Unzip `CivGen.zip` and run `CivGen.exe`
 - Source: With Python3.7 installed, open CMD and run `python gui.py`
-- Executable: Unzip `CivGen.zip` and run `CivGen.exe`
 - Both civilization.db and resources.db are required, however if they are missing, CivGen will recreate them.

 #### To Compile Executable: